cjmaxik/more-boosty/readme.md

 # More Boosty
 ![logo](source/icon.png)

-> Chrome / Chromium / Firefox extension to provide more functions and features for a crowdfunding platform Boosty.
+> Chrome / Chromium extension to provide more functions and features for a crowdfunding platform Boosty.

 ## Features
 - Widescreen layout